 Liquid: Fat-soluble vitamins—A, D, E, and K

 Your body will absorb these vitamins more readily when you get them alongside some fat-containing foods, Dr. Cooperman says.
 “These vitamins should be taken as a liquid or powder sprinkled over your breakfast—that will help you remember to take them with food.”
-Vitamin D is just one of the supplements that doctors make sure to take, too.
+(Vitamin D is just one of the supplements that many doctors make sure to take, too.)

 Liquid: Apple cider vinegar

 Many people take apple cider vinegar to reduce inflammation, improve digestion or stabilize their blood sugar levels, usually in a small shot glass as a liquid, while others prefer a pill.
-“The problem with apple cider vinegar pills is that the concentration of the acetic acid in the pill may be too high and can be dangerous and irritate the esophagus,” warns Dr. Cooperman.
+“The problem with apple cider vinegar pills is that the concentration of the acetic acid in the pill may be too high and can be dangerous and irritate the esophagus,” says Dr. Cooperman.
 ConsumerLab did a study and found the concentration of acetic acid in pills ranged from just 0.4 percent to more than 30 percent.
 Products containing more than 20 percent acetic acid must carry warning labels due to their potentially corrosive nature.
 (Here’s what the science says about taking apple cider vinegar gummies.)